Find out if you’re an estate agency business who needs to register with HMRC under the Money Laundering Regulations.

-You must register with HMRC if your business carries out any activity defined as estate agency work under Section 1 of the Estate Agents Act 1979.
+You must register with HMRC if your business carries out any work defined as estate agent business in accordance with section 1 of the Estate Agents Act 1979 if you act:

-- sending out property particulars and arranging viewings
+- sending out property details and arranging viewings

-- offering personal advice to potential sellers or buyers
+- offering personal advice to potential sellers, buyers, landlords or tenants

-- providing an energy performance certificate or arranging for it to be provided
+- providing or arranging an energy performance certificate

 - providing a property valuation